• Credit cards

 What else makes Berkshire Hathaway Travel Protection great:

-Pre-existing medical condition exclusion waivers available at no extra cost.
+Pre-existing medical condition exclusion waivers available at nearly all plan levels.

 Plans available for travelers going on a cruise, participating in extreme sports or taking a luxury trip.